TheBigWealth89/video-streaming-app/README.md

 ## 🤝 Contributing

-We welcome contributions from all team members!
+We welcome contributions from all team member!
 Please read [CONTRIBUTION.md](./CONTRIBUTION.md) for guidelines on:
 - Setting up your development environment
 - Code standards and best practices
 - Git workflow and branch naming conventions